-After a termination of pregnancy, you may notice changes in your sexual activity, for example, you may not have any desire to make love for a period of time even though there is no medical contraindication.
+After a pregnancy termination, you may notice changes in your sexual activity, for example, you may not have any desire to make love for a period of time even though there is no medical contraindication.

 Listen to your body, and take time to regain your sexual desire.